A friend recently told me he’s given up on checking his credit score because just thinking about it gives him anxiety.

 Plus, as much as I don’t love credit cards, I know having one would make my frequent travels much easier, more secure and more affordable.
 So I’d at least like to have the option.

-5. What Can I Do Right Now to Improve My Credit Score?
+5. What Can I Do Right Now to Work On My Credit Score?

 It’s great to get this information all in one place.
 But the best part about Credit Sesame is it actually offers personalized recommendations so I can learn more about my own credit and debt situation.